umgbhalla/starred/README.md

 ## Python

+- [yuchenlin/LLM-Blender](https://github.com/yuchenlin/LLM-Blender) - [ACL2023] We introduce LLM-Blender, an innovative ensembling framework to attain consistently superior performance by leveraging the diverse strengths of multiple open-source LLMs.
+LLM-Blender cut the
+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
+Fully integrated with LangChain and llama_index.
 - [rsms/inter](https://github.com/rsms/inter) - The Inter font family
 - [hwchase17/chat-langchain](https://github.com/hwchase17/chat-langchain) -
 - [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) - ML Observability in a Notebook - Uncover Insights, Surface Problems, Monitor, and Fine Tune your Generative LLM, CV and Tabular Models